ptoale/pushto/docs/source/scripts.rst

 Scripts
 ===============

-There are several included scripts, including the main user interface:
+There are several included scripts:

 - pushto
 - moni_listener